Who Are Care Leavers?

 Why Care Leavers May Need More Support at University

-If a student discloses on their UCAS or university application form that they are a care leaver then resources can be put in place early to help.
 You may find that you don’t think you need any support at first but if things change and you find you are struggling with your studies then you should not hesitate to go along to your local student services team who will be able to help with a range of issues.

-UHI is committed to providing all our students with a positive experience whilst they are studying with us and to offering the support and opportunities that help them fulfil their potential.
+The university is committed to providing all our students with a positive experience whilst they are studying with us and to offering the support and opportunities that help them fulfil their potential.

 Additional support and advice can also be found at: